top of page

 How long is a session?

-A clinical hour is considered 50 minutes, which provides your therapist with some time to gather resources, make notes, and do any other work for you that is required (i.e. writing letters for insurance).
-Expect your session to be between 50-60 minutes in length.
+A clinical hour is considered 50 minutes, which provides your therapist with some time to gather resources, make notes, complete billing, and do any other work for you that is required (i.e. writing letters for insurance).

 What can I expect when I arrive?

-When you arrive in our space, please have a seat in the reception area and I will greet you at our scheduled time.
+You can park anywhere that does not have an 'impark' sign.
+We are located in building 3 of the Whitemud Business Park, and our office is on the main floor past the elevators- you will see "Vesna Psychology" on our door.
+When you arrive in our space, please have a seat in the reception area and your therapist will greet you at your scheduled time.
 We have water, tea, and coffee that are available for you.

 What happens in a first session?